 Eggs contain 55 to 75 calories and are rich in protein, linoleic acid, and fat-soluble vitamins.
 Other important nutrients include iron, fatty acids, folate, protein, riboflavin, selenium, vitamin A, and vitamin B12.
 Egg shells contain calcium, minerals, and phosphorus.
 You can simply cook them by boiling, scrambling, frying, or poaching.

-If your pet is facing parasitic issues, Tick Free – Tick & Flea Repelling Spray prepared from natural oils and herbal extracts can be a great help.
-Also, Eczo Pet – Antifungal & Antibacterial Cream is a broad-spectrum skin cream for dogs made with 100% Ayurvedic herbs.
+If your pet is facing parasitic issues, Tick Free - dog tick spray for repelling ticks and fleas.
+Being prepared from natural oils and herbal extracts, it can be a great tick treatment for dogs.
+Also, Eczo Pet - antibacterial and antifungal cream made with 100% Ayurvedic herbs.
 You can check out more such dog-friendly herbal products at Fur Ball Story.